akanksha042/akanksha042/README.md

 - Soft skills: Problem-solving, communication, teamwork

 ## Interests ✨
-Participate in hackathons and coding competitions President at Codechef BVPDET
+- Participate in Hackathons and Coding competitions
+- President at Codechef BVPDET
-Enjoy watching anime and reading books in my free time
+- Enjoy Watching Anime, Listen to Music, and Reading Books in my free time

 ## Projects ✨